Beach Locations

 Ixtapa Island

-Pantla / Buena Vista Beach Communities
+Pantla and Buena Vista Beach Communities

 Troncones and Manzanillo Bay

-Troncones is a 3.5 mile long beach located half hour north of Ixtapa-Zihuatanejo, on highway 200 turnoff at Km.
-31. A new Pemex Station has been opened near the Troncones Junction.
-It is a small beach community and has a range of bed & breakfasts and small inns and restaurants.
+Troncones is a 3.5 mile long beach located about twenty minutes north of Ixtapa and Zihuatanejo.
+The new highway makes driving to Troncones easy.
+Troncones is a small beach community and has a range of bed and breakfasts, small inns and many restaurants.
 It extends northward to Manzanillo Bay where there is a good surf point.
+The small fishing village of Majahua is at the northern end of Troncones and Manzanillo Bay.

 La Saladita